Where was Bridgerton filmed?

 Full of decadent dress, raunchy romance and glamorous balls, Netflix’s Bridgerton is now one of the most popular shows of all time.

 But while this whimsical drama is set in the competitive world of Regency London, during the season when debutantes are presented to the court, the filming of it actually spanned a lot further than the borders of the M25.

-From grand country houses to pretty parklands, here are some of the fancy locations that found their way onto our screens when we needed them most.
+From grand country houses to pretty parklands, here are some of the fancy locations used in Bridgerton's first two seasons.

 Bridgerton filming locations: Ranger's House

 The exterior of the Bridgerton family’s Wysteria-clad mansion (said to be on Grosvenor Square in Mayfair) is none other than Ranger's House in Greenwich, south-east London.
 At the time Bridgerton is set (in 1813), this Georgian villa was actually inhabited by King George III’s sister, Princess Augusta.
 Today, the ravishing residence is run by English Heritage and houses a world-class art collection, including medieval sculptures, ornate jewellery and fine French tapestries.